-The minimum detection sensitivity level of human component C1q antibody (C1q-Ab) using this human C1q ELISA kit was 0.5 U/ml.
-The dynamic assay range for this kit is 6.3 – 100.0 U/ml.
+The minimum detection sensitivity level of IgG antibody to human component C1q antibody (C1q-Ab, C1q-IgG) using current human C1q ELISA kit was 0.5 U/ml.
+The dynamic range for this assay is 6.3 – 100.0 U/ml.

 - C1q, antibodies and anti-C1q autoantibodies.
 Mol Immunol.
 (2015) 68 (1): 6-13.
 Review.
 Beurskens F.J., et al.

 - How antibodies use complement to regulate antibody responses.
 Mol Immunol.
 (2014) 61 (2): 79-88.
 Review.
 Sörman A., et al.

 - New approaches for detecting complement-fixing antibodies.
 Curr Opin Organ Transplant.
 (2012) 17 (4): 409-15.
 Review.
 Tyan D.B.

 - The classical and regulatory functions of C1q in immunity and autoimmunity.
 Cell Mol Immunol.
 (2008) 5 (1): 9-21.
 Review.
 Lu J.H., et al.

 - Full Name: C1q Antibody ELISA Kit